-There has probably been digging and collecting at the Magic Mountain site since the mid-1800s, when the mining town of Apex was established where the Heritage Square parking lot is today.
+There has probably been digging and collecting at the Magic Mountain site since the mid-1800s, when the mining town of Apex was established.
 Extensive looting of surface deposits at the site started in the 1920s and increased as it became more widely known.
 By the 1940s the top layer of soil had been looted so extensively that it reportedly looked like a cratered minefield.

-In the early 1940s amateur archaeologists Jack Putnam and Robert Akerley alerted the Denver Museum of Natural History (now the Denver Museum of Nature and Science) to the potential significance of the site, and in 1941 two museum archaeologists, Elizabeth and Harold Huscher, performed test excavations and recovered a burial.
+In the early 1940s two amateur archaeologists alerted the Denver Museum of Natural History (now the Denver Museum of Nature and Science) to the potential significance of the site, and in 1941 two museum archaeologists, Elizabeth and Harold Huscher, performed test excavations and recovered a burial.

 In 1957 Cynthia Irwin and her brother, Henry, both then studying at Harvard University, started excavations at the LoDaisKa site south of Morrison.
 The Irwins’ work at LoDaisKa opened up new questions about the cultural history of the Front Range foothills, which had seen little previous professional archaeological research.
-The next year Putnam and Ackerley told the Irwins about the Magic Mountain site, which they soon visited.
+The Irwins visited the Magic Mountain site the following year.
 Despite decades of looting and amateur digging, they found enough cultural material to make them think a full excavation would help answer some of the questions about the foothills that had been raised by their work at LoDaisKa.

 The Irwins excavated the Magic Mountain site in 1959–60.
 Their work, sponsored by the Peabody Museum of Harvard University, revealed significant cultural deposits at least thirteen feet deep, representing thousands of years of use.
 They found six soil zones containing at least four distinct cultural complexes, which they used to outline a chronology for the foothills region.
 The earliest cultural unit at the site was named the Magic Mountain complex and was believed to date to the latter part of the Early Archaic period (6650–3800 BCE).
 Slightly more recent was the Apex complex in the Middle Archaic period (3800–1250 CE).
 The two most recent cultural units dated to the Early Ceramic period (100–1050 CE).
 The site probably also saw more recent Middle Ceramic (1050–1450) occupations, but evidence of those has been lost to looters.